The Splat! Show History

 2014 – Present – The Relaunch and Expanded Audience

 2014: Pete is now able to accommodate the shoots.
-Pete formed his own solo Business, PAW Media UK to operate the Splat!
+Pete formed his own solo Business to operate the Splat!
 Show.
 Pete was now able to work on reviving The Splat!
 Show closer to the original concept.
 A Show for everyone, not just for one type of audience.
 Pete was able to build a new Gunge Tank with the help of Ash and re-launched the show a year later.

 2018: Pete abandons the old website that was being used from 2005-to 2018.
 The site was built of outdated technology and needed to be upgraded and given a fresh new look.
 Pete launches the new website towards the end of 2018.